PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 - `video_uri`: MAVLink camera URI for SITL.
 The default is `udp://127.0.0.1:5600`.
 - `serial_baudrate`: Baudrate of serial device for FMU.
 The default is 921600.
 - `cam_component_id`: MAVLink id of the camera.
 The default is 100.

-If any of these parameters is used in a jinja vehicle file, the parameters defined in the jinja file will be replaced by parameter in the jinja file.

 ### Verbose Logging